20 Dec Scar Management after Plastic Surgery

 How to Reduce Plastic Surgery Scars

 Perth Specialist Plastic Surgeon Dr. Guy Watts has many years of experience performing facial, breast and body procedures.
 He is committed to guiding his patients from the pre-operative consultation to the recovery period to achieve optimal results from their surgical intervention.
-Dr. Watts will go through some key principles of scar management and offer specific tips for common procedures like abdominoplasty, breast augmentation, breast reduction, and facelift.
+Dr. Watts will go through some key principles of scar management and offer specific tips for procedures like abdominoplasty, breast augmentation, breast reduction, and facelift.

 Take our quiz, and find out if you are you ready for surgery?